-- 6.1 The following alternative options have been identified and rejected for the reasons as set out below. - Option 1: Not to recommend the adoption of the revised Councillors' Code of Conduct.
-This is not recommended as it would result in a different Code applying in Cherwell District to the other Oxfordshire principal authorities. - Option 2: To recommend an amended version of the revised Councillors' Code of Conduct to Council for adoption.
-This is not recommended as the Oxfordshire Monitoring Officers have worked collaboratively on the proposed Draft Code of
+6.1 The following alternative options have been identified and rejected for the reasons as set out below.

+Option 1: Not to adopt the revised Members' Code of Conduct.
+This is not recommended as it would result in a different Code applying in Cherwell District to the other Oxfordshire principal authorities.

-Conduct to retain a consistent Code of Conduct across the Oxfordshire principal authorities.
+Option 2: To adopt an amended version of the revised Members' Code of Conduct to Council for adoption.
+This is not recommended as the Oxfordshire Monitoring Officers have worked collaboratively on the proposed Draft Code of Conduct to retain a consistent Code of Conduct across the Oxfordshire principal authorities.
+It has been considered and recommended for adoption by the Council's Standards Committee.